Buying Your Lehigh Valley Home

 Closing costs, which are paid at settlement, are the costs associated with processing the paperwork to purchase your new home.
 They include various fees your lender charges, title insurance, and other processing expenses.
-The Good Faith Estimate, which you received after your loan application, will give you an accurate description and amount of all the fees associated with your loan.
+The Loan Estimate, which you received after your loan application, will give you an accurate description and amount of all the fees associated with your loan.

 Affordability is a major factor when purchasing your new home.
 Aside from the actual purchase price and the costs discussed earlier, (Earnest Money, Down Payment, and Closing Costs) knowing all of your costs can help you adequately plan your finances in advance.
 This can help you in your home purchase decision, enable you to avoid a lot of stress, and even reduce the possible need to go into debt at a later date.
 Below are several expenses which may have been overlooked: